-Windows "Chicago" will provide administrators the ability to lock the system configuration and restrict access to the user interface to prevent even knowledgeable users from making changes.
+Windows 95 provides administrators the ability to lock the system configuration and restrict access to the user interface to prevent even knowledgeable users from making changes.
 The information about locked and hidden configurations is saved on a central location.
-An administrator will be able to remotely remove the locks to permit users to modify this configuration.
+An administrator can remotely remove the locks to permit users to modify this configuration.

-This capability will enable administrators to prevent users from installing certain components, set usage policies centrally, and define a "safe," configuration for Windows to go back to in the event that a user inadvertently alters their desktop configuration.
+Administrators can use this capability to prevent users from installing certain components, to set usage policies centrally, and to define a "safe" configuration for Windows to go back to in the event that a user inadvertently alters a desktop configuration.